The ultimate guide to stock market simulators and virtual trading

 Stock simulators come in two main types:

-- Stock market games, where you compete with friends or strangers to pick the top-performing stocks within a portfolio you manage.
+- Stock market games, where you compete with friends or strangers to pick the top-performing stocks while managing a portfolio.
 The emphasis is less on trading and more on buy-and-hold investing over the life of the game.
 Mostly, you’re just there to have fun.

 - Virtual trading, where you’re tracking the market closely and actively trading stocks for virtual profit.
 These simulators typically use a broker’s actual trading platform and get you comfortable with the various tools that are available.
 For the most part in virtual trading, you’re using it as a way to practice real trading and test-drive a platform.